speakeztech/FlightDeck/docs/00 Oxpecker-based Architecture.md

 ## Executive Summary

-This document outlines the architectural vision for evolving FlightDeck from a static site generator to a dynamic web application platform built on Falco.
+This document outlines the architectural vision for evolving FlightDeck from a static site generator to a dynamic web application platform built on Oxpecker.
 The new architecture integrates reactive client components through Oxpecker.Solid and incorporates FsReveal for dynamic presentation management while maintaining a fully F# codebase from server to client.

 ## Architectural Vision

 The evolved FlightDeck architecture creates a cohesive full-stack F# solution that leverages:

-1. **Falco Server**: A lightweight, functional-first web framework that replaces static generation
+1. **Oxpecker Server**: A lightweight, functional-first web framework that replaces static generation
 2. **Oxpecker.Solid**: F# bindings for the Solid.js reactive UI library
 3. **Shared Domain Model**: Type-safe contracts between client and server
 4. **FsReveal Integration**: Dynamic presentation creation and delivery